NERVA: Underlying concepts

 Rocket engines create thrust by accelerating a working mass in a direction opposite to their desired trajectory.
 In conventional designs, this is accomplished by heating a fluid and allowing it to escape through a rocket nozzle.
 The energy needed to produce the heat is provided by a chemical reaction in the fuel, which may be mixed together as in the case of most solid fuel rockets, or separate tanks as in most liquid fuel rockets.
 Selecting the fuels to use is a complex task that has to consider the reaction energy, the mass of the fuel, the mass of the resulting working fluid, and other practical concerns like density and its ability to be easily pumped.

 Nuclear rocket engines use a nuclear reactor to provide the energy to heat the fuel instead of a chemical reaction.
 Because nuclear reactions are much more powerful than chemical ones, a large volume of chemicals can be replaced by a small reactor.
 As the heat source is independent of the working mass, the working fluid can be selected for maximum performance for a given task, not its underlying reaction energy.
-For a variety of reasons, hydrogen is normally used.
+Due to its low molecular mass, hydrogen is normally used.
 This combination of features allows a nuclear engine to outperform a chemical one; they generally aim to have at least twice the specific impulse of a chemical engine.